ariantarroza/Evacuation-Route-Optimization-Calumpit/README.md

-# Results and Analysis
+# Evacuation Route Optimization (Calumpit)

+## Overview
+This project presents a mathematical model for optimizing evacuation routes in Barangay Corazon, Calumpit.

+The system uses:
+- Graph Theory
+- Network Flow (Max Flow)
+- Shortest Path Analysis

+---

-## Evacuation Demand
+## Key Results

-Total population: 4,556
+- Population: 4,556

-## Transport Capacity
-16–19 persons per trip
+- Capacity: 16–19 persons per trip

-## Trips Required
-240–285 trips
+- Trips Required: 240–285

-## Total Evacuation Time
-32–38 hours
+- Evacuation Time: 32–38 hours

+---

 ## Key Insight

+The main limitation of the system is:

+Transportation Capacity (vehicles)

-The bottleneck of the system is NOT the road network.
+NOT the road network.

-It is the LIMITED NUMBER OF VEHICLES.
+---

+## Algorithms Used

+- Ford-Fulkerson Method (Max Flow)
+- Shortest Path Analysis

+---

-## Conclusion
+## 📍 Description

-Even if routes are optimized, evacuation efficiency will not improve unless transportation capacity is increased.
+This repository transforms a mathematical research paper into a computational model, demonstrating how graph theory can solve real-world evacuation problems.